shaikaymaan18-sketch/Shaik/docs/Build.md

 - `Release` (default)
 - `RelWithDebInfo` (debug symbols--compiled executable will be large)
 - `Debug` (if you are using a debugger and annoyed with stuff getting optimized out)

+Caveat for Debug Builds:
+- If you're building with CCache, you will need to add the environment variable `CL` with the `/FS` flag ([Reference](https://learn.microsoft.com/pt-br/cpp/build/reference/fs-force-synchronous-pdb-writes?view=msvc-170))

 Also see the [Options](Options.md) page for additional CMake options.